Hate crime: Victims in the United States

 Gender-based crimes may also be considered hate crimes.
 This view would designate rape and domestic violence, as well as non-interpersonal violence against women such as the École Polytechnique massacre in Quebec, as hate crimes.

 Following the September 11, 2001, terrorist attacks, the United States experienced a spike in overall hate crimes against Muslim individuals.
 In the year before, only 28 events had been recorded of hate crimes against Muslims; in 2001, this number jumped to 481.
 While the number decreased in the following years, the number of Muslim hate crimes remains higher than pre-2001.
+After the beginning of the Gaza war on October 7, 2023, hate crimes began to increase once again due to the United States allyship with Israel.
+Palestinian-Americans became a target for hate crimes and were blamed for the conflict leading to violence, including in the case of the Murder of Wadea al-Fayoume, a 6-year-old Palestinian-American boy killed by a white man who was motivated by anti-Muslim extremism.

 In May 2018, ProPublica reviewed police reports for 58 cases of purported anti-heterosexual hate crimes.
 ProPublica found that about half of the cases were anti-LGBT hate crimes that had been miscategorized, and that the rest were motivated by hate towards Jews, blacks or women or that there was no element of a hate crime at all.
 ProPublica did not find any cases of hate crimes spurred by anti-heterosexual bias.

 Anti-trans hate crime

-In 2017, shortly after President Donald Trump took office, hate crimes against transgender individuals arose.
+In 2017, shortly after President Donald Trump took office, hate crimes against transgender individuals increased.
 In June 2020, after the death of several African Americans at the hands of police officers – in particular, George Floyd – triggered protests around the world as part of the Black Lives Matter movement, hate crimes against the black trans community began to increase.

-There are several reasons why there is limited news reporting on the deaths of the victims in the trans community: